PMassicotte/duckfetch/README.md

 ## Features

-- List available DuckDB versions from GitHub releases.
+- List available DuckDB versions from GitHub releases with `duckfetch list`.
-- Install a specific DuckDB version.
+- Install a specific DuckDB version with `duckfetch install`.
-- Automatically download and extract the selected version.
+- Update to the latest version with `duckfetch update`.
+- Generate auto-completion scripts for your shell with `duckfetch completions`.

 ## Requirements